 In the article by Eugene L. Meyer, titled the “The Future Is Looking Up” and published in Bethesda Magazine's March-April issue, Stanley called the group "rich, white women" who spread fear about his initiatives.

-The statements prompted backlash from the community and a call for his resignation.
-County Planning Board Chair Francoise Carrier condemned the statements and promised "appropriate corrective action."
+The statements prompted backlash from the community and a County Planning Board Chair Francoise Carrier condemned the statements and promised "appropriate corrective action."

 Wednesday, a statement was posted on the planning department's website on which Stanley retracts the comments.